intika/Librefox/README.md

 Tor Compatibility:
 ------------------
-Same as [gHacks](https://github.com/ghacksuserjs/ghacks-user.js) recommendations, we do not recommend connecting over Tor on Librefox.
-Use the Tor Browser if your threat model calls for it, or for accessing hidden services (Thus said tor settings have been enabled in v2 for user toriffying/proxifying their entire connection).
+We do not recommend connecting over Tor on Librefox classic version use instead Librefox-Tor version if your threat model calls for it, or for accessing hidden services (Thus said tor settings have been enabled since v2 on all Librefox versions for user toriffying/proxifying their entire connection).

 Currently Librefox-TBB is in beta test, Tor compatibility may change.